Swap out your go-to restaurants for these alternatives with room on the patio along Queen Street West.

 Summer is here and patio hangs are easily a favourite warm weather pastime for me.
 Queen West is one of Toronto’s prized neighbourhoods when it comes to shopping and people watching, so it should come as no surprise that many of us locals have a few favourite Queen West patios.

-The restaurants are following proper protocols and most have also ensured that each table has its own sanitizers as well!
-That said, this can be an extremely popular and busy neighbourhood, especially on weekends.
+This can be an extremely popular and busy neighbourhood, especially on weekends.
 So what happens when your favourite Queen West bar has no table available for your group?
 Walk just a little further or around the corner to these fun alternatives in this funky and trendy Toronto neighbourhood.

 Alternative Patio #1: Bar’kada for delectable cocktails